EfrainTlapale/Blog/source/_posts/ES6GoodiesIntro.md

 ---
 ### Swaping variables values

-It's a simple thing, change the values of x to the value of y, and the value of y to the value of x
+It's a simple thing, the following code just changes the values of x to the value of y, and the value of y to the value of x

 ```JS ES6
 let x = 4